The following constitution was approved at the 2013 TRAC Annual General Meeting (AGM):

 - four elected members, who will serve a term of three years, and are elected at TRAC’s Annual General Meeting (AGM).

-Additional members may be elected to the Committee should circumstances require.
+Additional members may be elected or co-opted to the Committee should circumstances require.
 All members serve on the committee in a voluntary capacity.
-Elected members may stand for re-election with no established term limits.
+Elected members may stand for re-election for a maximum of two terms.